PICkit2 programmer connected to PIC Basic

 4. Copy the unzipped files to the just made C:\Program Files\Microchip\PK2CMD.

-First select View in the menu bar from Proton PIC Basic IDE and next
+First select View in the menu bar from Positron PIC Basic IDE and next

 Compile and Program Options...